Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-fetching-prices.md

 ## Fetching Token Prices with the SDK

-To calculate the spot price of any pool, you can call trivially call `token0Price` or `token1Price` on any Pool object (how nice!).
-However, in addition to learning a couple of simple steps needed to fetch token prices, you will also learn *how* the SDK calculates these quantities.
-Going through these calculations will hopefully provide the necessary context behind fixed point numbers, square roots, and difficult-to-understand variable names like `sqrtPriceX96`. :)
+This guide will teach you how to fetch the current market price of any token on Uniswap.
+First, you will learn how to call the getter methods `token0Price` and `token1Price` exposed on `Pool` instances.
+Then you will peek under the hood and learn how the SDK calculates these quantities from the `sqrtPriceX96` value.
+Going through these calculations will hopefully provide the necessary context behind fixed-point numbers, square roots, and difficult-to-understand variable names like `sqrtPriceX96`. :)

 ### Calling the functions

 Similar to other examples, you first must set up your pool.
-If you’re unsure how to collect all the parameters necessary in creating a Pool instance see [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) or look at this typescript example [here](https://github.com/Uniswap/uniswap-docs/blob/main/sdk-examples/AddAndRemoveLiquidity.tsx).
+If you’re unsure how to collect all the parameters necessary in creating a `Pool` instance see [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) or look at this typescript [example](https://github.com/Uniswap/uniswap-docs/blob/main/sdk-examples/AddAndRemoveLiquidity.tsx).
 The `Pool` class contains two getter methods `token0Price` and `token1Price` which will return the prices of each token respectively as a `Price`.

 After constructing the pool, you can save the token prices as constants: